Director, Eleanor Stellyes Center for Global Studies

 Assigned papers provide an opportunity for you to test the tools introduced in the course while providing occasions for discussions about ethics and intercultural readings.
 Throughout the course, you will work to develop your research topic for your Independent Study Project.
 In the final month of the program, you will complete an Independent Study Project (ISP), which will give you an opportunity to pursue original research on a situation or topic of particular interest to you.
 The ISP will be conducted in Ho Chi Minh City, or, with program approval, in another location appropriate to the topic.
 You will select an ISP advisor from among the array of researchers and professional associated with the program.

-Learn more about the SIT Vietnam: Culture, Social Change and Development Program.
+Learn more about the Vietnam: Culture, Social Change and Development program and other SIT programs.

 Credits: 4.5 for the fall or spring semester